Blue Gender: Plot

-After intensive training, Yuji and Marlene return to Earth with two other Sleepers named Tony Frost and Alicia Whistle.
-Tony is an inexperienced AS pilot, but his B-cells give him excellent AS skills.
-Alicia is a young teenager with no combat experience and a limited understanding of what is happening around her.
-They and the other forces of Second Earth battle the Blue, successfully destroying a few of the most enormous nests before they return to Second Earth.
+The High Council reluctantly agrees to reinstate Marlene and allow her to work with Yuji again.
+After intensive training, they return to Earth with two other Sleepers – Tony Frost and Alicia Whistle.
+They and the other forces of Second Earth battle the Blue, successfully destroying the most enormous nests across Africa.
 However, the battles begin to harm Yuji, who has minimal regard for human life and is utterly obsessed with surpassing Tony in killing the Blue.
 Yuji's actions deeply concern Marlene, and she begins to realize something is wrong.

-Shortly after returning to Second Earth, the High Council orders the Sleepers on a second offensive against the Blue.
-Marlene becomes separated from Yuji once again, but in his current state, he appears unconcerned.
+Shortly after returning to Second Earth, the High Council orders the Sleepers on a second offensive against the Blue in New York City.
 As the Sleepers are carrying out their mission, a battle on Second Earth between two factions is waged.
-Seno Miyagi, director of Second Earth's science division, leads the Ark rebellion and seizes control of the military, lunar resources, and education stations of Second Earth from the High Council, who escape to and retain control of the medical station.
-Marlene learns about the nature of the illness that put Yuji in stasis, the source of his abilities, and the source of the Blue: they are a defense mechanism enacted by the Earth to purge the existence of humanity, and the B-cells that exist in the Sleepers could become a potential threat to humanity as well.
+Seno Miyagi, the director of Second Earth's science division, leads the Ark rebellion and seizes control of the military, lunar resources, and education stations of Second Earth from the High Council, who escape to and retain control of the medical station.
+Seno reveals to Marlene the nature of the illness that put Yuji in stasis, the source of his abilities, and the source of the Blue: they are a defense mechanism enacted by the Earth to purge the existence of humanity, and the B-cells that exist in the Sleepers could become a potential threat to humanity as well.

-After the Ark successfully takes over Second Earth from the High Council, Marlene heads down to Earth in search of Yuji.
-When she finds him, his B-cells are already beginning to activate, and he begins to go berserk as a killing machine.
+After the Ark successfully takes over Second Earth from the High Council, Marlene heads down to New York in search of Yuji.
+When she finds him, his B-cells are beginning to activate, and goes berserk as a killing machine.
 After struggling with him, Marlene is finally able to get through to Yuji and helps him overcome his madness by showing him her human emotions and feelings.
-Meanwhile, Tony and an unknowing Alicia have also abandoned the remaining ground forces.
-The troops fend off waves of Blue before escaping with the few remaining survivors.
-Tony and the brainwashed Alicia also eventually return to Second Earth but bring with them several Blue when they board the medical station.
+Meanwhile, Tony and Alicia abandon the remaining ground forces as their B-cells have fully awakened.
+They return to Second Earth with several Blue when they board the medical station, killing most of Second Earth's high command.